LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/studio/index.md

 ## Part 3: Add the Recipe Data

 The remaining components will be using the `recipe.json` file.
 You will need to import this file into each component.
-We will also use the `map` function to find the desired keys.
+We can also use the `map` function to find the desired keys if it makes sense to you.

 ### Recipe Name